 The blinds behind this picturesque display will inevitably cast some spooky shadows at night to add to the atmosphere.
-And, don't stop at your front yard, you can also apply a Halloween window paint designs as a conservatory idea too.
+And, don't stop at your front yard, you can also apply a Halloween window paint design as a conservatory idea too.

 4. Or depict a whole scene that spans all windows